zaminmagrayy/ChatApplication/README.md

 **Steps to Run**

-Compile the Files Open a terminal in the project folder and run:
+# Compile the Files - Open a terminal in the project folder and run:

-javac ChatServer.java ChatClient.java
+*javac ChatServer.java ChatClient.java*

-Run the Server Start the server first:
+# Run the Server:

-java ChatServer
+*java ChatServer*

 The server will start listening for connections on port 12345.

-Run the Client In a separate terminal, start the client:
+# Run the Client In a separate terminal, start the client:

-java ChatClient
+*java ChatClient*

 The client will connect to the server, and you can begin the chat.